Skip to content

 Weight: 20%

-For TrainerVerdict specifically, we add a data-portability gate: any platform that does not allow a coach to cleanly export the full client roster, program history, and message history is flagged and scored a 0 regardless of other criteria.
-Lock-in risk in coaching software is severe — you do not own your business if you do not own your client data.
+For TrainerVerdict specifically, we apply a data-portability gate: any platform that does not allow a coach to cleanly export the full client roster, program history, and message history is flagged in the review with the portability limitation stated explicitly.
+Lock-in risk in coaching software is severe; you do not own your business if you do not own your client data.

 Independence policy: